opensafely/documentation/docs/getting-started/tutorial/add-a-scripted-action-to-the-pipeline/index.md

             chart: output/report.png
     ```

-- **Line 14** tells the system we want to create a new action called `describe`.
+- **Line 14** tells the system we want to create a new action called `generate_report`.
 - **Line 15** says how to run the script (using the `python` or `R` runner).
 - **Line 16** tells the system that this action depends on the outputs of the
   `generate_dataset` being present.
 - **Lines 17-19** describe the files that the action creates.
 Line 18 says that the
   items indented below it are *moderately* sensitive, that is they may be released
   to the public after a careful review (and possible redaction).
 Line 19 says that
-  there's one output file, which will be found at `output/descriptive.png`.
+  there's one output file, which will be found at `output/report.png`.

 At the command line, type `opensafely run generate_report` and press